fpereiro/gotoB/readme.md

 **Takeaway: all HTML (and perhaps some CSS) is written as object literals, which are then converted into HTML & CSS.**

-### #2: a global store to hold all state & data
+### #2: All the state and data of the application are stored on a global store object

-We employ `B.store`, which is a plain object, to hold all state and data relevant to the webapp.
-For example:
+In webapps, information can be in many places, such as inside DOM elements or anywhere in the javascript code.

+gotoв centralizes all the information of the webapp on a single javascript object, `B.store`.
+This object has all the information and can be considered the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth).
+The following are examples of what can be contained on the store:

 - Data brought from the server.
 - Name of the page that is currently being displayed.